sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 #### 1. Create a release tag

 First, use `sdr-deploy` to create a release tag.
-This lets you deploy a known point in time without, e.g., asking other developers to hold commits while deployments are in process.
+This lets you deploy a known point in time without asking others to hold merges to `main` while deployments are in process.
 It also lets us rollback to a known good tag.
 (See the [sdr-deploy README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md) for more about how to do this.)

 #### 2. Deploy to stage